-The majority of future development will be located in areas well served by local services to reduce the need to travel, where people can gain convenient access to public transport services for longer journeys and where local journeys may be undertaken on foot or by bicycle.

-All significant development proposals should provide for coordinated delivery of transport improvements as outlined in the place based policies (policies 13-17) of this Strategy as further informed by detailed application of the Leicester and Leicester Integrated Transport Model.

-The type of transport enabling and mitigation works provided by each development should be geared to transport improvements which are also strategically beneficial to the wider area and which can complement works likely to be delivered by other developments.
-Proposals for assessing traffic impact, highway design and parking provision associated with new development should accord with the guidance contained in "Highways Transportation and Development" published by Leicestershire County Council.
+- a) The majority of future development will be located in areas well served by local services to reduce the need to travel, where people can gain convenient access to public transport services for longer journeys and where local journeys may be undertaken on foot or by bicycle. - b) All significant development proposals should provide for coordinated delivery of transport improvements as outlined in the place-based policies (Policies CS13-CS17) of this Strategy as further informed by detailed application of the Leicester and Leicestershire Integrated Transport Model. - c) The type of transport enabling and mitigation works provided by each development should be geared to transport improvements which are also strategically beneficial to the wider area and which can complement works likely to be delivered by other developments.
+Proposals for assessing traffic impact, highway design and parking provision associated with new development should accord with the guidance contained in "Highways

+Transportation and Development" published by Leicestershire County Council.
-Settlements in the District should have safe pedestrian and cycling facilities, including facilities for people who need mobility assistance and access to public transport information and waiting facilities, where served.
-Control of speed and flow of vehicular traffic in settlements and at junctions should aim to use measures which avoid the need for traffic signs and signals in order to avoid street clutter.

-Proposals to reduce the environmental effect of highway development across the District by reducing unnecessary traffic signs and road lighting during night time periods should be implemented where safety allows.
+- d) Settlements in the District should have safe pedestrian and cycling facilities, including facilities for people who need mobility assistance and access to public transport information and waiting facilities, where served.
+Control of speed and flow of vehicular traffic in settlements and at junctions should aim to use measures which avoid the need for traffic signs and signals in order to avoid street clutter. - e) Proposals to reduce the environmental effect of highway development across the District by reducing unnecessary traffic signs and road lighting during night time periods should be implemented where safety allows.

-5.47 Policy 5 aims to assist in the delivery of the goals and objectives of the Local Transport Plan 3 (LTP3).
+5.46 Policy CS5 aims to assist in the delivery of the goals and outcomes of the Leicestershire County Council Local Transport Plan 3 2011-2026 (LTP3).
 Local Transport Plans are developed by the Local Transport Authority following the Local Transport Act 2000.
-In Leicestershire both Leicestershire County Council and Leicester City Council produce LTP's, previously on a five year basis.
-LTP3 will come into place from March 2011 and set out the County and City transport strategy to 2026 alongside rolling three year short term implementation plans.
-The goals and objectives of all LTP3's are based on the national goals of DfT report Delivering a Sustainable Transport System 2008 (DaSTS).
+LTP3 came into effect in March 2011 and sets out the transport strategy to 2026 for the whole of Leicestershire, not including Leicester City, supported by rolling three year Implementation Plans, the first of which runs from 2011-2014.
+The goals and outcomes_of all LTP3's are based on the national goals of DfT report Delivering a Sustainable Transport System 2008 (DaSTS).

-The draft goals of LTP3 are;
+The goals of LTP3 are;